Why are graduate students important to Penn?

 Which graduate students have the right to unionize?

 The 2016 Columbia decision recognizes that research and teaching assistants at private universities labor under common conditions, face similar challenges, and share related grievances, and thus permits them to form a union at their university.
 The decision recognizes that graduate student workers function as both students and employees.
 Any student at a private university who has to teach or do research as part of their degree requirements and/or in exchange for compensation is now legally considered eligible to collectively bargain.
 This decision applies to several categories of graduate student assistants, including doctoral students, masters’ students, and other students who have an employment relationship with the university for at least some part of their time at Penn.
-GET-UP is working to include all students with an employment relationship with the university in our bargaining unit (link to bargaining unit below).
+GET-UP is working to include as many graduate student workers with an employment relationship with the university as possible in our organization.

 How would people who are workers at Penn, but not eligible for the union, be affected?